MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/two-way-listener.md

 ---
-title: "Sample: Two-way listener (Common Data Service for Apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Sample: Two-way listener (Common Data Service) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
 description: "This sample shows how to write a Azure Service Bus Listener for a two-way endpoint contract." # 115-145 characters including spaces.
 This abstract displays in the search result. ms.custom: "" ms.date: 10/31/2018